ChevrierDev/eOnsight-Internship-test/server/README.md

 ```

 ### Running Migrations and Starting the Server
-After setting up your .env file and configuring your database settings, you can proceed with running the database migrations and starting the server
+After setting up your .env file and configuring your database settings, you can proceed with running the database migrations and starting the server<br>
 1- Return to Your Server root Directory<br>
 2- Activate the Virtual Environment:
 ```